mbarnathan/Sharpshooter/README.md

 This codebase liberally uses async/await, so you'll need at least Python 3.5 to run it.

 By default, the code assumes you're starting with 10 ETH.
 This can be changed at the bottom of sharpshooter.py.
+You may also want to modify the list of exchanges to suit your taste.